cherag1979/sample/README.md

-Environment used to create the framework for the assessment is as below:
+Environment used to create the framework is as below:

 git version 2.10.1
 maven version 3.5.4